Harrij Notenboom

-Henricus Antonius Cornelis Marie "Harrij" Notenboom (born 31 August 1926) is a Dutch retired politician.
+Henricus Antonius Cornelis Marie "Harrij" Notenboom (31 August 1926 – 9 August 2023) was a Dutch politician.
 He served as member of the House of Representatives from 1963 to 1979 and in the European Parliament from 1971 to 1984.
 Notenboom was a member of the Catholic People's Party and later the Christian Democratic Appeal when the former had merged into it in 1980.